12 Most Affordable Places to Retire in California Where Your Money Goes Further

 Fresno

-Fresno offers retirees an attractive combination of affordability and amenities in California’s Central Valley.
-This vibrant city provides numerous advantages for seniors seeking value without sacrificing quality of life.
+Fresno offers retirees affordability and amenities in California's Central Valley.
+The city provides solid value for seniors who want to stretch their retirement dollars.

 Fresno housing affordability

-Fresno Housing manages nearly 80 multi-family housing developments throughout the county, including options specifically designed for seniors.
-For retirees on fixed incomes, Sierra Gateway Senior Residence provides 80 one-bedroom apartments exclusively for low-income residents aged 62 and older.
-These units come equipped with full kitchens, walk-in showers, heating, air conditioning, and mobility-impaired accessibility features.
+Fresno Housing manages nearly 80 multi-family developments throughout the county, including options for seniors.
+Sierra Gateway Senior Residence has 80 one-bedroom apartments exclusively for residents aged 62 and older with low incomes.
+Units include full kitchens, walk-in showers, heating, air conditioning, and accessibility features for those with mobility impairments.

 Fresno outdoor and cultural activities

-Located within a 90-minute drive of three national parks (Yosemite, Kings Canyon, and Sequoia), Fresno serves as an ideal base for nature enthusiasts.
-The region enjoys sunshine for more than 300 days annually, making outdoor activities accessible year-round.
+Fresno sits within a 90-minute drive of three national parks: Yosemite, Kings Canyon, and Sequoia.
+The region gets over 300 days of sunshine annually, making outdoor activities accessible year-round.

 - Hmong New Year (the largest celebration of its kind in the United States)